guillempuche/nx-expo-next-tamagui/README.md

 > Don't consider this character `@`, we don't replace or migrate it.

-- Install the dependencies with `yarn add`.
+- Install all the dependencies with `yarn install`.
+- For mobile
   - Set up Android and iOS environment.
 Guide at React Native [docs](https://reactnative.dev/docs/getting-started).
 My current Android setup is for Android API 34.
   - Run Android emulator.
 Check your local emulators with `emulator -list-avds`, then run it (e.g. `emulator -avd Resizable_API_34`).
-- Run app and web:
   - Run the Expo app found as `expo` (it's the name of the package found in `apps/expo`).
 You could change the name with Nx console (read the suggestions section below).
 Run the command `yarn exec nx run expo:start` and open the app according to the terminal commands.
 You can check what are the commands run by Nx on `apps/expo/project.json` file --> section `targets` --> `start`.
+- For web:
-  - Run the NextJS web found as `next`
+  - Run the NextJS web with `yarn exec nx run next:serve`
+  - Run the Vite React web with `yarn exec nx run web-react:serve`

 ## Suggestions